Zilliqa/zq2/docs/state_pruning.md

 The promotion operation will only be triggered if the lowest block view is greater than the current *ceiling*.
 This condition ensures the safety that, the only states pruned are those that are absolutely no longer needed, since the block no longer exists in the SQL database.
-This also means that the node may retain slightly more state than it actually needs.
+This also means that the node may retain more state than it actually needs.
-Considering the amount of state that can be pruned, this tiny bit of extra state is negligible.
+Considering the amount of state saved through pruning, this bit of extra state is negligible.

+### Key Migration

+For nodes that disable pruning, the existing keys need to be migrated to the new tagged-keys.
+This process is done lazily, as nodes are being read from time to time.
+Whenever a legacy-key node is read from the database, the key is migrated to the new tagged-key format and deleted.